"Plant Powered Kids Grow Up To Be Plant Powered Adults."

 In 2017 I attended the Plant Stock - Forks Over Knives event in Upstate New York at the Esselstyn family farm.
 Local Austin heroes Rip Esselstyn (Engine 2 Diet), and John Mackey (Whole Foods Market) and dozens of other like minded plant-based trail blazers (doctors, scientists, researchers, film makers) presented at this event.
 They fueled my passion to help others who want to look their best and feel their healthiest.

-Living a plant-based lifestyle organically leads to a desire for "whole body wellness" including yoga, meditation, mindfulness, fitness, and community involvement.
+Living a whole food plant-based lifestyle organically leads to a desire for "whole body wellness" including yoga, meditation, mindfulness, fitness, and community involvement.
 There are plenty of like-minded people out there in online communities and/or local city groups that will happily support you in becoming the healthiest version of yourself.

 It is deeply rewarding to feed my family nutritious and energy packed meals.
 Our conversations around delicious plant-based recipes are fun and I feel more creative than ever in the kitchen!

 Please spend 96 minutes watching the film Forks Over Knives (here) or on Netflix if you are at all intrigued with the idea of letting food be thy medicine.